OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 Further action MAY be required by the gateway to make the sending of the message effective, such as providing payment for gas.
 See Post-processing.

-MUST revert if an unsupported attribute key is included.
+MUST revert with `UnsupportedAttribute` if an unsupported attribute key is included.
 MAY revert if the value of an attribute is not a valid encoding for its expected type.

 MAY accept call value (native token) to be sent with the message.
 MUST revert if call value is included but it is not a feature supported by the gateway.
 It is unspecified how this value is represented on the destination.